(If you liked this page, then you might also like this page)

-Convert RTTTL to .wav and .mp3 audio
+Convert RTTTL or PTTTL to .mp3 audio

 RTTTL (Ring Tone Text Transfer Language) is a method of storing monophonic melodies in simple text files, used in old Nokia phones to describe ringtones.
 If you want to convert RTTTL ringtone files into MP3/WAV audio files for use on a modern smartphone (complete with authentic shitty-sounding beeps), you can do it here.